lazara5/elox/README.md

 * UTF-8 strings support (parsing only, no pattern matching)
 * Throw exception instead of aborting when out of memory (WIP)
 * Python-style F-String
+* Support for mixing native and compiled methods in classes